Fanteria/photo-worker/README.md

 ## Documentation

-Code is documented in headers files with Doxygen syntax.
+You can check github pages for documentation.
+If you want something else, code is documented in headers files with Doxygen syntax.
 So you can read it int header files or use [Doxygen](https://www.doxygen.nl/index.html) to generate it.

 ## Conclusion